lrnzzz/pxt-ttn/README.md

-# pxt-ttn
+# ttn

-Micro:bit Javascript block for use with The Things Network
+create the ability to use The Things Network

+## License

+MIT

+## Supported targets

+* for PXT/microbit
+(The metadata above is needed for package search.)